 The White Cloud

-isn’t just dangerous in liquid form.
+Sulfuric acid isn't just dangerous in liquid form.
 This session, the only one worldwide to demonstrate live chemical spills, also confronts the “white cloud” that ensues when an acid spill occurs.
 Mark Salzbrenner, P.E. explains that Spill School students wear fresh air breathing masks in addition to Level A full-acid training suits when containing the substance to prevent inhalation of dense fumes that are equally toxic.

 Some safety protocols suggest water and sulfuric acid react violently to each other, but water can actually mitigate a spill when used correctly.
 This is what makes the seminar one of a kind.
 Using water spray, dry-chemicals and a new 6-molecule carbon foam (C6), acid handlers are trained in emergency responses that aren’t all addressed in the emergency response guidebook (ERG).